privacyidea/privacyidea/doc/configuration/useridresolvers.rst

 SCIM is a "System for Cross-domain Identity Management".
 SCIM is a REST-based protocol that can be used to ease identity management in the cloud.

-The SCIM resolver is tested in basic functions with `OSIAM <http://www.osiam.org>`_, the "Open Source Idenitty & Access Management".
+The SCIM resolver is tested in basic functions with OSIAM [#osiam]_, the "Open Source Idenitty & Access Management".

 To connect to a SCIM service you need to provide a URL to an authentication server and a URL to the resource server.
 The authentication server is used to